inventree/InvenTree/docs/docs/develop/devcontainer.md

    ```
 2. open vscode, navigate to the extensions sidebar and search for `ms-vscode-remote.remote-containers`.
 Click on install.
 3. open the cloned folder from above by clicking on `file > open folder`
 4. vscode should now ask you if you'd like to reopen this folder in a devcontainer.
 Click `Reopen in Container`.
-If it shouldn't ask you open the command palette (<kbd>CTRL/CMD</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) and search for `Reopen in Container`.
+If it does not ask you, open the command palette (<kbd>CTRL/CMD</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) and search for `Reopen in Container`.
 This can take a few minutes until the image is downloaded, build and setup with all dependencies.
 5. Open a new terminal from the top menu by clicking `Terminal > New Terminal`
 6. The last line in your terminal should now show the text `(venv)` at the start of the line
 7. From here' we need to setup the InvenTree specific development environment